mallah94/OnScreenXboxKeyboard/README.md

 This project was made for fun and just because I had free from work, please do not assume this keyboard works perfectly.
 There will be bugs, I will try and fix them whenever I have time.

-# Supported Controllers
+# Support
-  XInput in general, up to 4 controllers.
+ + XInput in general, up to 4 controllers.

 # How to install
-  Just download and run the installer.
+ + Just download and run the installer in the release.

 # How To Use
  + Once the program starts it will show a small keyboard icon at the left corner of your desktop (yes this is unnecessary and is a remnant from a way older version of this code that I had locally I will remove it soon I hope)